cliffhall/Fismology/README.md

 ![Fismo](docs/images/Fismology.png)
 # Building with the Fismo SDK
-[Fismo](https://github.com/cliffhall/Fismo) Machines are a way of simulating processes, branching narratives, maps of places, or nearly any stateful thing you can imagine.
+[Fismo](https://github.com/cliffhall/Fismo) machines are a way of simulating processes, branching narratives, maps of places, or nearly any stateful thing you can imagine.
 This project explores ways of using Fismo to build cool things.

 ![Fismology Machine](docs/images/Fismology-machine.png)
 One of your machines installed a cloned instance of our machine.
 Created by a machine, using [Midjourney](https://twitter.com/midjourney). 🤖